-During this bringing to light the horrors of Willowbrook, the public became aware of the Willowbrook State School hepatitis study, a heartless experiment that involved infecting the unaware patients with the disease, then testing out a number of potential cures.
+During this unearthing of the horrors of Willowbrook, the public became aware of the Willowbrook State School hepatitis study, a heartless experiment that involved infecting the unaware patients with the disease, then testing out a number of potential cures.
 Although the asylum shut down in 1987, its legacy is one of ethics reform and the Willowbrook hepatitis study – not to mention Cropsey.

 At Willowbrook Dr. Saul Krugman Purposely Infected Patients With Hepatitis

 Patients Were Kept In Cramped, Unhygienic Conditions

 Willowbrook quickly filled past capacity.
 The facility was designed for 4,000 patients, yet by the 1960s, it held over 6,000.
 This caused the space to become cramped, and at one point, state- and federal-run jails had more square feet available per inmate than Willowbrook did per patient.
 Beds were placed 10 inches from each other; there weren't enough toiletries to go around; and people were kept in locked cages covered in their own filth.
 In some cases, there wasn't enough food – or enough staff members – to ensure that each patient ate every day.

-Staff Members Didn't Have To Undergo Background Checks Prior To Their Employment, Which Led To Rampant Abuse
+Staff Members Didn't Have To Undergo Background Checks, Which Led To Rampant Abuse

-Unlike today, where background checks are required of people who want to work with children, patients, or other people in pretty much any way, back when Willowbrook was open, this wasn't necessary.
+Unlike today, where background checks are required of people who want to work with children, patients, or other people in pretty much any way, when Willowbrook was open, this wasn't necessary.
 So, anyone could work there, regardless of their proclivities and past crimes.
 This led to rampant sexual, physical, and emotional abuse of the patients by the people paid to care for them.

 Despite The 'School' In The Name, Very Little Was Actually Taught There